gokmax/.vim/README.md

    * The ":!" can help you to go back to the terminal temporarily

 ###Shortcuts:
-   * 'Ctrl + h/j/k/l' to change you cursor between the different parts.
+   * 'Ctrl + h/j/k/l' to change your cursor between the different parts.

 ##Why should I use it?